sandole/rmc-landing-page/README.md

-John Seong attempts to create a website!
+# Landing page

+Using bootstrap and customizing to create a landing page: this dates back to RMC years.